I didn’t grow up knowing how to cook. It was a skill that I learned over the years from many mentors and inspiring chefs who lead by example.

 Are Nuts a No-Go?
 Try Seeds!

 If you have an allergy and can’t get close to nuts, don’t despair!
 We’ve got you covered.
 This pesto will also work with seeds.

 Sunflower seeds are a great option so you could give them a try.
 They’re also one of the most affordable seeds and protein sources out there.
 You can toast them slightly before adding them in your food processor just like the pine nuts to get their flavor come out a bit.

 Pumpkin seeds are also a possibility, but they have less fat content so it won’t come out exactly the same way.

 If you’re struggling to recreate certain vegan dishes without using nuts, seeds might be your best friend.
 Start experimenting and find your favorites!
 Going back to basics is always a good idea.

 One of the most important things I’ve noticed since those days learning my craft in the kitchen is that when you cook any recipe, you must have love.
 Yes!
 Love for food!
 Love for eating and everything that comes with it!
 Food brings us together and makes us bond with our loved ones.
 So no matter how simple the recipe is, don’t forget to add passion and care for what you are creating.
 It’ll make a world of difference.

 Are you inspired by this worldly recipe?
 Don’t miss these other international recipes!

 Vegan pesto photos by Zhoro Apostolov for World of Vegan.
 Recipe and photographs copyright of World of Vegan™, all rights reserved.
-Please note that this article contains affiliate links which means shopping through them helps lights on at World of Vegan!
+Article edited by Amanda Meth.
+Please note that this article contains affiliate links which means shopping through them helps keep the lights on at World of Vegan!